SlavkoKrucaj/swift-rail/README.md

 ```
 ### Report

-When running report you additionaly have to pass location of the test_reports
+When running report you additionaly have to pass location of the test_reports, and if you want strict mode
 - `--test-reports=''`
+- `--strict` (default is `false`)

 To be able to report the results of the tests, you need to first generate xml junit reports.
 Once you have those, running
 ```
 swiftrail report --test-reports='path/to/test/reports' --run_id:123 (all the other options should also be included)
 ```
 will report the results to TestRail.
 Dependent on success/failure the tests on TestRail will be marked accordingly.

+If the strict mode is enabled, the upload will fail if you have test cases that are not present in the test run.

 ### Coverage